 Nonetheless, Nasirildeen is an exciting prospect, and the appeal comes with his upside and versatility.
 Nasirildeen is smooth, instinctive, physical, and rangy.
 We can nitpick details of his game, but for teams in search of a defensive chess piece, Nasirildeen is a solid investment to make.
 Ideally, with further development and role definition at the NFL level, he can take the next step and realize his full potential.

 With all this being said, there is one more important note regarding Nasirildeen.
 In 2019, against the Florida Gators, the Florida State safety tore his ACL in a non-contact incident.
 He didn’t return until almost a year later, and he only managed to play three-quarters of the 2020 season.
 Nasirildeen managed to produce in that limited action and flashed his original athletic traits.
-But the Florida State safety will have to prove he’s back to 100% at the Senior Bowl and the NFL Combine.
+But the Florida State safety will have to prove he’s back to 100%.
+He looked good at times in Mobile, but he didn’t provide full testing numbers, so there remains uncertainty.

 Hamsah Nasirildeen’s best fits in the 2021 NFL Draft

 In the right role, Nasirildeen can be an impact defender.
 And given the relative scarcity of talent in the safety class, teams could bet on Nasirildeen if his medicals check out.
-Depending on how he tests at the NFL Combine, Nasirildeen could go anywhere from Round 2 to early Day 3.
-Even if his 40-time doesn’t wow people, certain teams will like his versatility and instincts, and as long as he confirms his explosiveness, he’ll have security on the draft board.
+Nasirildeen could go anywhere from Round 2 to early Day 3.
+Even if his speed doesn’t wow people, certain teams will like his versatility and instincts.
+As long as they like his explosiveness on tape, he’ll have security on the draft board.

 For now, the medical note is the one big thing holding Nasirildeen back from being a Day 2 lock.
 Had he played a full 2020 season, he likely would have continued to produce.
 In that scenario, he also would’ve had a chance to refine his game further.
-The ACL injury set Nasirildeen back a bit, but if he can prove he still has the same athletic upside, he’ll get a chance to build on it in the NFL.
+The ACL injury set Nasirildeen back a bit, but he was able to take steps in the right direction at the Senior Bowl.
+Thus, he may have earned some confidence in April.